PaddlePaddle/benchmark/Inference/c++/ernie/mkldnn/README.md

 export KMP_BLOCKTIME=1
 # In the file run.sh, set `MODEL_DIR` to `/PATH/TO/SAVE/INT8/ERNIE/MODEL`
 # In the file run.sh, set `DATA_FILE` to `/PATH/TO/DOWNLOAD/NLP/DATASET/Ernie_dataset/1.8w.bs1`
-# uncomment for CPU, use 1 core:
+# For 1 thread performance:
 ./run.sh
-# uncomment for CPU, use 20 cores:
+# For 20 threads performance:
 ./run.sh -1 20
 ```

 ## 复现结果参考